-Captivating your reader’s attention and submerging them deep inside the story world is one of the universal goals for writers.
+Captivating your reader’s attention and submerging them deep inside the story world is one of the universal goals for writing hooks.
 We want our readers to experience the heart hammering, gasping for breath, sitting at their seat’s edge wondering how in the midnight sky their beloved character is going to escape an impossible conundrum.
-And to […]
+And […]

 As a writer, I have my job to do.
 I create works of art, and then let the editors judge whether I have done it well enough for publication.
 That’s your job, too.